l-snq/bitcoin-rs/README.md

 # bitcoin-rs
-learning how to build bitcoin in rust!
+learning how to build bitcoin in rust following Lukas Hozda's book